Machinery Status Evaluation

 As mentioned, this service is not a risk assessment under the scope of EN 12100: 2010 – Safety of machinery – General principles for design risk assessment and risk reduction, and under current legislation it should not be used as such in advance of remediation or safety upgrade to a machine.

 ‘End-Users’ of machinery should be aware that the formal ‘suitable and sufficient’ risk assessment, and the PUWER assessment of a machine is required by law, and the reports will be asked for by the HSE (or the local enforcement body) in the event of an incident occurring.

-Machinery CE Compliance Inspection
+Machinery CE and UKCA Compliance Inspection

 Historically many companies purchasing new machinery have used their own internal technical and purchasing specifications as part of their machinery acquisition process, and then carry out factory acceptance testing (FAT) at the manufacturers premises to check for compliance to this specification prior to taking delivery of the machine.

 Unfortunately, it is all too easy to fall foul of valid CE marking (potential future UKCA marking) and standards compliance if the buyers purchasing and technical specifications are not ‘up to date’ with the appropriate legislation, directives, and the relevant ‘current’ versions of the IEC, ISO and EN standards applicable to machinery… and over the years and even more so today, our consultants have helped many clients in updating their internal machinery technical and purchasing specifications to help prevent issues arising during the buying process by helping them implement a more detailed and more specific machinery requirement specification document.